MicrosoftDocs/azure-devops-docs/docs/_shared/qa-why-cant-sign-in-msa-azuread-account.md

 	> [!TIP]
 	> If the sign-out page takes more than a minute to sign you out, close the browser and continue.

-1. Sign in to VSTS again.
+1. Sign in to Azure DevOps again.
 Select your other identity.